 Not only do they have problems with unusual file formats, but they typically don’t give the best results when they do work.
 The interface is a bit lacking as well.
-Luckily, there are some great downloadable media players that get around such problems.
+Luckily, there are some great free media players that get around such problems.

-The following players all work for Windows 10.
+The following media players all work for Windows 10.
 They are free, easy to use, and bring some much-needed modernity to other outdated programs.
 If you’re a Windows user who wants a more effective media player, there’s nothing better than the following choices.

 1. VLC Media Player